Cavanshirpro/YoungLionPythonLibrary/README.md

 ---

 ## Unlike 0.0.7:
-We fixed some minor bugs in VISTA in version 0.0.7.1.
+ - We fixed some minor bugs in VISTA in version 0.0.7.1.
 We did not make the version 0.0.8 because there were no major changes.
 (0.0.7.2, 0.0.7.3)
-In 0.0.7.4 we colored some terminal text.
+ - In 0.0.7.4 we colored some terminal text.
-In 0.0.7.6 New functions have been added to the File class. move_folder move_file copy_file create_folder
+ - In 0.0.7.6 New functions have been added to the File class. move_folder move_file copy_file create_folder
-In 0.0.7.8 We optimized functions
+ - In 0.0.7.8 We optimized functions
 ## Unlike 0.0.8:
-0.0.8 We add new search module
+ - 0.0.8 We add new search module
-0.0.8.2 Added some small functions to File class
+ - 0.0.8.2 Added some small functions to File class
 ## Unlike 0.0.9:
-0.0.9 We add minigames in library
+ - 0.0.9 We add minigames in library
-0.0.9.1 Some bugs have been fixed and hangman word data has been improved.
+ - 0.0.9.1 Some bugs have been fixed and hangman word data has been improved.
-0.0.9.2 A custom feature has arrived for you to integrate XOX and Hangman games into your own interface and applications.
+ - 0.0.9.2 A custom feature has arrived for you to integrate XOX and Hangman games into your own interface and applications.
-0.0.9.4 We add Terminal Module in library
+ - 0.0.9.4 We add Terminal Module in library
-0.0.9.6 We added ANCI and untils to the terminal module.
+ - 0.0.9.6 We added ANCI and untils to the terminal module.
-0.0.9.7 I came to the decision to divide the library into categories
+ - 0.0.9.7 I came to the decision to divide the library into categories
+ - 0.0.9.8 We add Debugger, DDM (Dynamic Data Model) and Colors
 ---

 ## Table of Contents